ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/querying.markdown

 * This approach can be useful, for example, when documents are intentionally stored on the same shard using [Anchoring documents](../sharding/administration/anchoring-documents).

+* To query specific shards using a pre-defined sharding prefix, see: [Querying selected shards by prefix](../sharding/administration/sharding-by-prefix#querying-selected-shards-by-prefix).

 ---

 * Use method `ShardContext` together with `ByDocumentId` or `ByDocumentIds` to specify which shard/s to query.